-How Geothermal Works We all know that Manhattan homes are subjected to varying temperatures during the year.
-Some climates can see the extremities that summer and winter hit us with.
-There is a consistent source of temperature that you can utilize; just a few feet beneath the earth's surface.
-How is that possible?
-The sun permeates the Earth's crust with its heat energy.
-Forty-seven percent of that energy is stockpiled in the ground as heat.
-Our geothermal systems draw from this heating potential using an earth loop system; collecting this free heat for your home.
-This state-of-the-art technology uses the sun's heat that the earth has conveniently accumulated to condition your home or office.
-Geothermal Heating In the heating cycle, a geothermal heat pump employs the earth loop system to extract the heat from the ground.
-With delivery through a standard duct system, the geothermal system draws heat from the loops and circulates it as warm air.
-Other choices are available to use that same heat energy to provide hot water heating and radiant floor heat.
-Geothermal Cooling During the cooling mode, cold, conditioned air is circulated through the house by doing the exact opposite as the heating process.
+How Geothermal Works No matter what climate you live in, the temperature throughout the year varies.
+For some climates that means hot summers that cool to frigid winters, and Manhattan is no exception.
+What many people don't understand is that the temperature underground (regardless of climate or season) stays fairly consistent all year.
+The ground is able to maintain a higher rate of constant temperature because it absorbs 47% of the sun's energy (heat) as it hits the Earth's surface.
+Our geothermal systems are able to draw from this free energy with an earth loop.
+This technology is then utilized to equip your home or office with central heating and cooling.
+Geothermal Heating Utilizing the earth loop, a geothermal heat pump pulls the heat from the ground in the heating cycle.
+The geothermal system draws the heat from the loops and passes this warmed air through a conventional duct system.
+Additional choices include using that same heat to provide hot water and radiant floor heating are available.
+Geothermal Cooling During the cooling mode, cold, refreshing air is circulated throughout the house by doing the exact opposite as the heating process.
 Heat is not pulled, instead it is driven into the ground.
 The warm heat is extracted from your home and taken back into the earth loop.
-Your hot water heating can be fueled by this process as well.
+Your hot water heating can be fueled by this procedure as well.
 For more information on how to get started with a geothermal system in the Manhattan area, contact Carlson Heating & AC, LLC.
 Start saving on your energy bills today.